amarinjs/sitio/_posts/2019-10-15-Embedded-Map.md

     </httpProtocol>
 ```

-And insert the below line, just above the "</customHeaders>" line
+And insert the below line on this section
 ```html
 	<add name="Content-Security-Policy" value="frame-ancestors 'self' http://ite.netbraintech.com"/>
 ```